A few years ago, I bought a gratitude journal.

 Does that mean we should give up on gratitude?

-Not so fast.
-The researchers in the study above applied contrarian thinking and did the opposite of what others had done before.
+The researchers in the above study applied a contrarian approach to gratitude.
 Instead of asking participants to reflect on the presence of a positive event (“I’m grateful I met my wife”), they asked participants to reflect on its absence (“What if I had never met my wife?”).
-In other words, they asked the participants to undo positive events and picture a counterfactual world where that positive event had never happened.
+In other words, they asked participants to undo positive events and picture a counterfactual world where that positive event had never happened.

 The results were striking.
 People who compared themselves to an alternative, worse-off version of their current-self reported more positive states.